-Required documents: (Note - information of what exactly is needed is not on their website at this date)
+(Note - information of what exactly is needed is not on their website at this date)

 - Completed Application Form.

 - Current Landlord/warden reference.

 - Guarantor Form.

+- Copy of your Matriculation card

+- Proof of Current Address

+- Proof of study

 Application process: To register your details and secure a viewing, email Alba Residential at info@albastandrews.co.uk.
+You can find a list of properties available on their Facebook Page.